 - Research cultures and groups that eat this way and have for a long time.
-Short-term benefits are great, but it’s the long-term impact that’s important.
+Short-term benefits are great, but it's the long-term impact and the sustainability of the diet that's most important.

 - Think hard about if this is a diet you can actually stay on for the long term.
 If not, it could cause a lot of undue stress to your body.

 And, if you need help evaluating any health trend, ask yourself these 4 questions to avoid going down a road that could take you away from health and homeostasis: